*Choose which of the above categories you would like to display in the blog titles below.

 1. Shiller, Robert J. 2000.
 Irrational Exuberance.
 Princeton, N.J.: Princeton University Press.

 Index funds are actually a type of mutual fund.
-An index fund is a passively managed that seeks to match a given index.
-The Dow Jones or S&P 500 are two of the most common indices.
+An index fund is a passively managed that seeks to match a given market index.
+The Dow Jones or S&P 500 are two of the most common indices of the overall stock market.
+An S&P 500 index fund is a very common method of investing in the stock market.

 So why is there so much confusion out there about mutual funds vs. index funds?